MathildeDupouy/contrastive-cardiac-cycle/README.md

 * classes for dataset loading and pre-processing,
 * training and evaluation scripts,
 * configuration file to reproduce experiments
+* trained model,
-* notebooks for data plotting, including reproducing the plot of the paper.
+* notebooks for data plotting, including reproducing the plots of the paper.

 Data is not provided as it is private data from patients and no public dataset was used.